Which airlines fly to Melbourne from UK?

-Commenced in the year 2002, the Federation Square is a symbol of marking a hundred years of federation.
-An integral part of the city, the modern design of the structure and the architecture makes this one of the must see buildings of Melbourne.
+Commenced in the year 2002, Federation Square is a symbol of marking a hundred years of federation.
+An integral part of the city, the modern design of the structure and the architecture make this one of the must-see buildings of Melbourne.

 A gallery that holds 68,000 pieces of art, the National Gallery of Victoria is one of the oldest public art galleries that this city has to offer.
 Displaying international as well as local art pieces, this gallery has been opened since the year 1968 which was later renovated in 2003.
 The St. Kilda Road building is an architectural wonder itself which is known for the Great Hall that has a beautiful colored stained glass as its ceiling.
 The visitors are encouraged to lay down on the floor to witness the beauty of this glass ceiling.
 In addition to this, the Ian Potter Gallery is also a must see as it features the mysterious Australian history and contemporary mixed media.
 Do not miss out on the large triptych which is also one of the biggest attractions of the gallery.

 An iconic building that marks the skyline of Melbourne is none other than the Eureka Tower.
 The skyscraper sparkles and is reaching the sky with its 88 floors.
 The gold plated windows and golden crown makes it the princess of Melbourne.
 Visitors can hop to the top and view the whole city from the Edge which is a glass cube that extends 3 meters outward from the building.
 Another must-see is the Block Arcade which is located in the Collins Street.
 Truly a jewel of the city, this icon is home to mosaic floors and antique shops.